How long can you keep something like this under the wraps in the age of internet?

 Forget proper sensitization, the Universities do not even bother to ensure routine awareness campaigns about sexual harassments.
 There is little planning or professional involvement, or even engagement of the top leadership to create a sensitized University environment where women feel safe, and men feel responsible to ensure this.
 As reported in the above Times of India report, 2 out of 3 Delhi University students had no clue about the sexual harassment laws.
 In Punjab University, a majority of students surveyed did not know about the existence of a sexual harassment committee where they can take their complaints.
 This indicate that a basic requirement under the 2013 enactment is either being completely ignored by Universities, or they are doing ineffective compliances by ticking boxes, and achieving none of the intended results.

 Proper sensitization has proven to be time and again a powerful tool to stop sexual harassment.
 This is why it has been made a mandatory requirement under the law.
 Every workplace in the country with 10 or more employees are required to comply to this requirement of sensitization.
 However, Universities have mostly made a mockery of sensitization.
 An University I visited recently dealt with this by getting students to put up a few posters against sexual harassment in their canteen area.
-This was meant to substitute professional intervention to sensitize thousands of students and faculties on the campus through townhalls and focussed group discussions.
+This was meant to substitute professional intervention to sensitize thousands of students and faculties on the campus through town halls and focus group discussions.

 We are scared to wake up the disciplinarian ogres and right wing fundamentalists